Whole30 Blackened Shrimp Tacos

 • 1/4 cup fresh cilantro, roughly chopped

-• 2 lime, cut into wedges for serving
+• 2 limes, one juiced, one cut into wedges for serving

 • 1 jalapeño, thinly sliced, seeds removed for less heat